-Our photographing system is shown as Figure 3.
+Our photographing system is shown as Figure 5.
 We take images using NikonTM D70 digital camera with NikonTM 18~70mm DX lens.
 As the panoramic tripod head, FanotecTM NN3-II is used.
-We take 12 images in 0°, 8 in -30°, +45° and 1 in +/-90° as shown in Figure 6.
+We take 12 images in 0°, 8 in -30°, +45° and 1 in +/-90° as shown in Figure 9.
 We take pictures in -30° instead of them of -45° which contains no anchor to stitching.
+When the environment is wide area of similar texture like square, playground and etc., some adjustment of degree of photographing is needed for efficient stitching.
 We stitch these images to a panoramic image using Autodesk[©] StitcherTM Unlimited 2009 software.
-The final panoramic image is shown in Figure 7.
+The final panoramic image is shown in Figure 10.
+Its resolution is 3600 X 1800.

-The K-CAVE [Tateyama08] is a CAVE-clone display system at the Keio University.
+The K-CAVE [6] is a CAVE-clone display system at the Keio University.
 It consists of 4 screens, 8 projectors, 8 Linux based PCs, a magnetic position sensor and a joystick.
-Stereo feature is achieved by circular polarization filters and all experiments are developed using OpenCABIN Library [Tateyama08].
-We implement a panoramic image representation in K-CAVE as shown in Figure 5.
+Stereo feature is achieved by circular polarization filters and all experiments are developed using OpenCABIN Library [6].
+We implement a panoramic image representation in K-CAVE as shown in Figure 8.

-Figure 5: Panoramic image representation for K-CAVE.
+Figure 8.
+Panoramic image representation for K-CAVE